How parishes in the Diocese of Shrewsbury welcome enquirers into OCIA, register them with the diocesan team, and prepare for the Rite of Election.

 The hardest part is often what comes after.
 Plan the next year.
 Invite the new Catholics into a ministry.
 Pair them with established parishioners.
 Bishop Davies has been clear that the Church must be ready for converts not just at the Easter Vigil but in the months and years that follow.

-What if a parish has no OCIA group
+What if a parish has no OCIA group?

 Talk to a neighbouring parish.
 Many smaller parishes form OCIA together with one or two near them.
-The diocesan Education team can put you in touch with parishes already running groups.
+The diocesan team can put you in touch with parishes already running groups.
 No enquirer should be turned away because their parish has no programme.

 Quick checklist for parish staff